gitcode-sam/LMS_FoundationsOfRetailManagement/README.md

 ### About This Portfolio

 This portfolio showcases an e-learning module developed in Articulate 360 *Foundations of Fashion Retail Management*.
-These modules reflect essential skills in:
+This module reflect essential skills in:

   1. Instructional design tailored to retail operations
   2. Engaging visual content creation using Canva